lupyuen/pinephone-nuttx/README.md

 ## Send SMS in PDU Mode

-TODO

-Send an SMS Message in PDU Mode.
+Now we send an SMS Message in PDU Mode.
 Based on...

 - Quectel GSM AT Commands Application Note, Section 9.3.2 "Send SMS in PDU mode", Page 26